VoltRipper

 The verdict

 The important caveat: this is not just a cheaper SS 2.0 with more power.
-It is stronger and more complete, but it also costs about $1,000 more and carries the same current official 265 lb rider-weight rating we now use for the SS 2.0.
+It is stronger and more complete, but it also costs about $100 more, and it carries the same conservative official 265 lb rider-weight rating we use for the SS 2.0 (dealer pages may cite 302 lb).

 Who it is for